Select Page

 What Are RF Cables?

-1. Transmission of Radio Frequency Signals: RF cables are specifically designed to carry signals within the radio frequency range, which typically spans from a few megahertz (MHz) to several gigahertz (GHz).
+RF cables are engineered to carry signals within the RF spectrum, from a few megahertz (MHz) to several gigahertz (GHz), with options such as custom RF cables tailored to specific application requirements.

 Cable Types and Constructions